cedx/david.gulp/README.md

   .pipe(gulp.dest('.'));
 ```

-By default, the plugin will use the caret operator (e.g. `^`) to specifiy the version comparators in the manifest file.
+By default, the plug-in will use the caret operator (e.g. `^`) to specifiy the version comparators in the manifest file.
 You can use a different operator by providing a string indicating the wanted one:

 ```javascript